Manjukudupudi/Manjukudup/README.md

 ## 🚀 Projects

 ### 1. **Excel - Bike Sales**
-The powerful spreadsheats and dashboards used to analyse the bike sales data.
+The powerful spreadsheets and dashboards used to analyse the bike sales data.
 - **Tech**: Excel
 - [Manjukudup](Excel)